Conservation is a collaborative effort that should allow all members of a community to share in its benefits.

-This type of ownership is common in North Carolina.
-As many as 86.5 million acres worth $1.86 billion in North Carolina is estimated to be under heirs’ property ownership today.
+This type of ownership is common in North Carolina with an estimated $1.86 billion of heirs’ land owned.
 Although no one is immune to the vulnerability of losing their land to a forced partition action, this issue disproportionately impacts Black, Indigenous, and People of Color throughout North Carolina.
 We continue to seek innovative solutions to address these inequities.

 A Legislative Solution: The Uniform Partition of Heirs Property Act

 Enacting the Uniform Partition of Heirs Property Act (UPHPA) in North Carolina will address how current state laws leave landowners of heirs’ property vulnerable to involuntary land loss.
 The Act safeguards these families from forced sales and allows access to beneficial funding and aid programs, including FEMA disaster recovery and the USDA Farm Bill.

 We believe that the UPHPA provides substantial benefits and safeguards to North Carolina families.
 Joined by conservation organizations, land trusts, family farmland preservation advocates, NC Realtors, members of the NC Bar Association and academic scholars, we are building strong bipartisan support to adopt legislation that protects North Carolina families.
 The model UPHPA legislation has been enacted by 17 states, strengthening due process for family landowners in Virginia, South Carolina, Georgia, Mississippi, Alabama, and elsewhere.